-In June 2013, the Company acquired from Austrianova an exclusive, worldwide license to use the Cell-in-a-Box[®] technology for the development of a treatment for diabetes and the use of Austrianova's "Cell-In-A-Box[®]" trademark for this technology ("Diabetes Licensing Agreement").
+Effective as of June 25, 2013, the Company also acquired from Austrianova an exclusive, worldwide license, with a right to sublicense, to use the Cell-in-a-Box[®] technology for the development of a treatment for diabetes and the use of Austrianova's Cell-in-a-Box[®] trademark for this technology ("Diabetes Licensing Agreement").
 The Company paid Austrianova \$2.0 million to secure this license.

-In October 2014, the Company acquired from the University of Technology Sydney ("UTS") an exclusive, worldwide license to use genetically modified human cells ("Melligen Cells") that have been modified to produce, store and release insulin "on demand" in response to the blood glucose in their surroundings.
+In October 2014, the Company acquired from the University of Technology Sydney ("UTS") an exclusive, worldwide license to use genetically modified human cells ("Melligen Cells") that have been modified to produce, store and release insulin in response to blood glucose levels in their surroundings.
 In addition, the Company obtained the non-exclusive worldwide rights to "know-how" associated with the Melligen cells.
-The Company intends to use the Melligen cells, after they have been encapsulated using the Cell-in-a-Box[®] technology, as a treatment for insulin-dependent diabetes.
+The Company is in the process of developing a treatment for insulin-dependent diabetes by encapsulating the Melligen cells using the Cell-in-a-Box[®] technology.

-In December 2014, the Company acquired from Austrianova an exclusive, worldwide license to use the Cell-in-a-Box[®] technology in combination with compounds from constituents of Cannabis for development of disease treatments and the use of Austrianova's "Cell-in-a-Box[®]" trademark for this technology ("Cannabis Licensing Agreement").
+Effective as of December 1, 2014, the Company acquired from Austrianova an exclusive, worldwide license to use the Cell-in-a-Box[®] technology in combination with compounds from constituents of the Cannabis plant for development of treatments for diseases and their related symptoms and the use of Austrianova's Cell-in-a-Box[®] trademark for this technology ("Cannabis Licensing Agreement").